hasselmonians/RatCatcher/README.md

 so that `RatCatcher` can be used to perform any number of analyses on any type of data.
 `RatCatcher` scales well with increasing numbers of data files.

-## What does RatCatchjer actually do?
+## What does RatCatcher actually do?

 `RatCatcher` generates files on a high-performance computing cluster (or local directory) that allow you to submit a batch job that will perform the same analysis function on many data files,